danielsunyuan/producer-toolkit/README.md

 # Producer Toolkit

-A command-line toolkit for music producers to download audio/video from YouTube and extract stems using Spleeter.
+A command-line toolkit for music producers to download audio/video from YouTube and extract stems using Demucs.

 ## Features